-- Early academic success – Most new students have never experience post-secondary education and they have their doubts about their ability to succeed.
-It is important, especially for past underperformers, to have a “Success-Focused” course where they can learn how to be good students, important study and learning skills and what it takes to succeed.
+- Early Academic Success – Most new students have never experienced post-secondary education and they have their doubts about their ability to succeed.
+It is important, especially for past underperformers, to have a “success-focused” course where they can learn how to be good students, improve study and learning skills and what it takes to succeed.

-- Engaging innovative faculty – Student performance and persistence is often won or lost in the classroom.
+- Engaging Innovative Faculty – Student performance and persistence is often won or lost in the classroom.
 The relationship between student and instructor is critical in the learning process.
-A commitment to first-rate faculty and their continued development as engaging instructors is critical for successful student performance.
+A commitment to first-rate faculty and their continued development as engaging instructors is critical to successful student performance.

-- Engaging instructional methodology – Today’s students have various learning styles and preferences and extremely short attention spans.
-Effective faculty must adopt instructional methodology and techniques that connect and engage students and help them learn in the way that best meets the student’s learning needs as opposed to having students adjust to their teaching style.
+- Engaging Instructional Methodology – Today’s students have various learning styles and preferences and extremely short attention spans.
+Effective faculty must adopt instructional methodology and techniques that connect and engage students and help them learn in the way that best meets their needs.

-- Professionalism & job preparation – The skills and habits a student develops in school are the ones he or she will bring to the workplace.
+- Professionalism & Job Preparation – The skills and habits a student develops in school are the ones he or she will bring to the workplace.
 It is critical that a student begins working on professionalism and job preparation from day one.
-Professionalism, portfolio preparation and resume building should begin on the first day of school.
+Professionalism, portfolio preparation and resume building should begin with the first day of school.

 Prior to entering education in 1988, John worked in Marketing and Communications with such firms as Campbell-Mithun Advertising in Minneapolis, Tec Trans International Inc. in Minneapolis and Allied Stores Marketing Corporation in New York.
 John also operated his own consulting firm for ten years and was a partner in The Creative Edge and Bijou, commercial and corporate video production companies.